 Prepare everything you need to grill

-Ever been in the situation that you were ready to put your meat on the grill and forgot something.
+Ever been in a situation where you were ready to put your meat on the grill and forgot something.

-I have and I learned to hard way to stay organized and have my plan ready.
+I have and learned the hard way to stay organized and have my plan ready.

 Buy good quality meat.